Why use homemade pumpkin butter to bake pumpkin recipes?

 How to use pumpkin butter in baking

 Once you make your own pumpkin butter or buy a jar of it, you'll want to find as many ways as possible to use it.
-Here are some of the best gluten free recipes on the blog that make really good use of all the delicious, flavorful pumpkin butter.
+Here are some of the best recipes on the blog that make really good use of all the delicious, flavorful pumpkin butter.

 Substitutions for pumpkin butter ingredients